 Wearing our favourite Twiggy Tags harness.

-3 – Don’t be stingy with the dog treats
+3 – Don’t be Stingy with the Treats

 When you have a puppy, you’re going to want to bring treats with you everywhere.
 Like, seriously – everywhere.
 Our little balls of energy are like firecrackers, which gives us a wonderful opportunity to shape their behaviour and make their lives fun and enriching with food.
-But if you’re worried about your puppy’s weight, go for soft treats that you can break into almost crumb-sized pieces, or bring some kibble with you on outings as a healthy alternative to commercial treats.
+If you’re worried about your puppy’s weight, go for soft treats that you can break into almost crumb-sized pieces, or bring some kibble or carrot with you on outings as a healthy alternative to commercial treats.

 Patience, perseverance and management are your best friends here.
 Make sure everyone sticks to your rules and boundaries – consistency and predictability will help your puppy pick things up more quickly!